DeNic0la/vocabify/setup/Readme.md

 # Setup

-To setup this project simply follow this guide.
-I Highly recommend doing this on a Linux machine.
+It is highly recommend doing this setup on a Linux machine.

 ## Step 1

-Clone The Project and open it in your IDE(A).
+Clone the project and open it in your IDE(A).

 ```shell
 git clone https://github.com/DeNic0la/vocabify.git && cd vocabify